About Export Grant Professionals

 We work with you to plan your export marketing activities to ensure you maximise your EMDG claim.
 The earlier the planning for export marketing begins the greater the opportunities for success.

 In 2010 a collaborative relationship began with Mr Chris Buck of the Australian Export & Industrialisation Corporation Pty Ltd in the preparation of Research & Development Tax Concession and the Research & Development Tax Incentive applications on behalf of clients.

 The information provided on this website is generic in nature due to the wide diversity of businesses that operate in the export and research sector.
 We welcome the opportunity to discuss with you how the Export Market Development Grant or the R & D Tax Incentive could benefit your business.

 What is the Export Market Development Grant (EMDG)?

 Australian exporters selling Australian goods and services to non-residents may be entitled to access export grant funds (EMDG) from Austrade (Australian Trade Commission) which will assist them to market and promote their goods and services overseas.
 In certain situations goods produced overseas may comply with requirements for eligibility for EMDG.

 The EMDG scheme provides a reimbursement of approximately 50% of the eligible marketing expenditure incurred to a maximum of $150,000 per year.

 EMDG is a non competitive grant program.
 This means that if you are eligible and make an application you will receive a grant.

-Applications can be lodged between 1st of July 2016 and February 28 2017 for the clients of consultants such as Export Grant Professionals who have been approved by Austrade for extended lodgement.
+The next round of applications can be lodged between 1st of July 2017 and February 28 2018 for the clients of consultants such as Export Grant Professionals who have been approved by Austrade for extended lodgement.
 Self lodged applications and those prepared by other consultants not approved for extended lodgement must be lodged by 30 November 2016.